simonklee/godis/readme.md

 # godis

-A simple Redis client for Go.
+A simple client for [Redis](http://redis.io).

 * Commands API exactly mimics the Redis commands.
 It is extremly consistent with the real deal.
 * Flexible design to with the goal of bringing support for pipelining to the client.

-## usage
+## Install

+Simply use goinstall to get the client and dependencies.

+    $ goinstall github.com/simonz05/godis

+### Example

+    package main

+    import (
+        "github.com/simonz05/godis"
+        "fmt"
+    )

+    func main() {
         // new client on default IP/port, redis db to 0 and no password c := godis.New("127.0.0.1:6379", 0, "")

         // set a "foo" to "bar"
         godis.Set(c, "foo", "bar")

         // retrieve the value of "foo"
         foo, _ := godis.Get(c, "foo")

         // convert return value back to string and print it fmt.Println("foo: ", foo.String())
+    }

 ## todo